multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Function call analysis**

-### Function:pauseEverything()\*\*
+### Function: `pauseEverything()`

 **Intended behavior:**

-- Allows thedefendertopauseevery contract that can be paused.
+- Allows the `defender` to `pause` every contract that can be paused.

 **Branches and code coverage:**

 **Intended branches:**

-- PauseTokenGGAVAX
+- Pause `TokenGGAVAX`
   - [x] Test coverage
-- PauseMinipoolManager
+- Pause `MinipoolManager`
   - [x] Test coverage
-- PauseStaking(MISSING!) - added as remediation
+- Pause `Staking`(MISSING!) - added as remediation
   - [ ] Test coverage

 **Negative behavior:**

 **Preconditions:**

-- Assumes that the contracts can bepaused.
+- Assumes that the contracts can be `paused`.
 - Assumes that when paused, no important functions from these contracts can be called!
 Double check this

 **Inputs:**